symfony/symfony-docs/frontend/encore/minification.rst

     Before Encore 7.0, JavaScript minification was handled by ``terser-webpack-plugin`` (configured via ``configureTerserPlugin()``) and CSS
     minification by ``css-minimizer-webpack-plugin``.
-Both archived plugins were replaced by the unified `minimizer-webpack-plugin`_ in Encore 7.0:
+Both plugins, which have since been archived, were replaced by the unified `minimizer-webpack-plugin`_ in Encore 7.0:

     * ``configureTerserPlugin()`` was **removed**; use the new :ref:`configureJsMinimizerPlugin() <encore-configure-js-minimizer>` instead